On this page

 It is an offence to deliver the consignment to a delivery address other than that declared on the CHED-P. If for any reason the delivery address has to change after the CHED-P is issued, you must notify us so we can make a record of this for traceability purposes.

-All animal origin imports covered by official controls at the border are subjected to a documentary check, including an assessment of the CHED-P, public and animal health certification and accompanying commercial documents which may include bill of lading or CMR, invoice and packing list.
+All animal origin imports covered by official controls at the border are subjected to a documentary check, including an assessment of the CHED-P in IPAFFS, public and animal health certification and accompanying commercial documents which may include bill of lading or CMR, invoice and packing list.

-Consignments are also subject to an identity check which involves verification that the product, identification marks, stamps and other necessary product and package information conform to the declaration on the health certificates and GB legislation.
+Consignments may also be subject to an identity check which involves verification that the product, identification marks, stamps and other necessary product and package information conform to the declaration on the health certificates and GB legislation.

 A percentage of consignments must also be physically checked to see that the product remains fit for its intended purpose.
 The physical check may include sampling the product to look for pathogenic micro-organisms or contaminants such as residues of veterinary drugs or heavy metals.